luzpaz/FreeCAD-dependencies/README.md

 Open an issus on their [Bugzilla](https://bugs.mageia.org) Bugtracker

 ### nixpkgs
 Open an issue on their [Github repo](https://github.com/NixOS/nixpkgs/)
+It's possible to open PRs to bump versions but note that the checksum they ask for isn't `sha256sum`

 ### OpenMandriva Cooker
 Open an issue on their [Bugzilla](https://issues.openmandriva.org/enter_bug.cgi?product=Cooker)